opengovfoundation/madison/docs/README.md

 ### Via Laravel Forge

 We recommend using [Laravel Forge](https://forge.laravel.com/) to set up, run, and manage Madison instances.
+We use it ourselves at the OpenGov Foundation.
 Forge is a [PaaS](https://en.wikipedia.org/wiki/Platform_as_a_service) product that is tailored specifically to Laravel environments.

+1. Create account and log in
+1. Link cloud server account (Linode, Digital Ocean, etc.)
+1. Click `Create Server`.
+Forge will then create a server on your linked account with the necessary setup.
+1. Create new site setting your `Root Domain` and keep `public` as the `web directory` setting.
+1. Click `Manage` on your new site in the list of Active Sites below the New Site creation.
+1. Enter your Github repository
+1. Add necessary ENV variables in the `Environment` tab.
+  * DB_NAME
+  * DB_USER
+  * DB_PASS

+  *If environment has trouble pulling the credentials, deploy once and update Laravel's `.env` file with the necessary credentials*
-1.
+1. Deploy
+1. (Optional) Set up `Quick Deploy`, which will deploy on any pushes to your Github repo.

 ### Manually